jorisvandenbossche/jorisvandenbossche.github.io/content/2019-11-30-pandas-consistent-missing-values.md

 dtype: float64
 ```

-In addition to the above gotcha, there are some others confusing aspects about
+In addition to the above gotcha, there are some other confusing aspects about
 the missing value story in pandas:

 * Also boolean data (in addition to integer data) do not support missing values.